uk-gov-mirror/nationalarchives.tdr-generated-graphql/README.md

 * Commit and push the new query file in `src/main/graphql`
 * Merge to master.
 This project will be built by the deploy job for the consignment API but it can be also run manually.
 Go to the TDR Graphql Code Generation job in Jenkins, paste the schema from the consignemnt api repo into the build parameters and build.

+### TDR Documentation
+The full documentation for the TDR project can be found [here](https://github.com/nationalarchives/tdr-dev-documentation)